Nonprofit-Open-Data-Collective/irs-527-political-action-committee-disclosures/README.md

 The form types and their corresponding variable names are found in the [**PolOrgsFileLayout.doc**](https://github.com/Nonprofit-Open-Data-Collective/irs-527-political-action-committee-disclosures/raw/main/PolOrgsFileLayout.doc).

+See an [R FUNCTION](https://raw.githubusercontent.com/Nonprofit-Open-Data-Collective/irs-527-political-action-committee-disclosures/main/parse-pol-org-disclosures.R) that generalizes the steps below.

 ```r
 library( dplyr )
 library( knitr )